 History of the Framework Development

-For over a decade, the Institute has worked with organizations as they have executed IT and digital transformation efforts.
-During these efforts, the Institute gathered data about the factors that contributed to or hindered the success of these transformational programs.
-This data and experience formed the basis of the Framework.
+For over a decade, the Institute had actively been engaged with organizations, assisting them in their IT and Digital Transformation journeys.
+During this period, the Institute collected valuable data regarding the factors that either facilitated or obstructed the success of these transformational programs.
+This accumulated data and experience laid the groundwork for the Framework.

-In addition, over the last few years the Institute has conducted or participated in several research projects, including one that explored in detail the differences between “Digital Transformation” and “IT Transformation”.
-Combining this research data with the previously developed foundation, the Instituted created the Digital Enterprise Readiness Framework to measure and benchmark an organization’s readiness to successfully execute a digital transformation effort.
+The Institute has also conducted or been a part of multiple research projects.
+One such project delved into the nuanced differences between “Digital Transformation” and “IT Transformation.”
+By amalgamating this research data with the previously collected operational data, Dr. Granito created the Digital Readiness Framework.
+The framework is designed to gauge and benchmark an organization’s preparedness to successfully undertake a digital transformation initiative.

 - Bazerman, Max, and Don A. Moore.
 Judgment in Managerial Decision Making.
 8th ed.
 John Wiley & Sons, 2013.

 - Hunger, J. D., & Wheelen, T. L. (2003).
 Essentials of strategic management.
 New Jersey: Prentice Hall.